dg5lp/FT8-Helper-2.5/README.md

 - Automatic find of free frequency in CQ-mode
 - Automatic changes between CQ and S/P mode with programmable intervals, dependng on band activity.
 - Repeat RR73 if no closing 73 received
+- Comfortable set-up of all parameter
+- Easy installation
+- WSJT-X can start with the -rig-name argument
+- Opens the QRZ.com page of the station when starting a QSO

-Various strategies in S/P-mode, Call stations with:
+Various strategies in CQ- and S/P-mode, Calls stations with:
 - Best Priority acording the WSJT-X "Colours" settings.
 - Best S/N: If Stations with the same priority received, the one with the best S/N selected
 - Only DX: Minimum DX-distance can be specified in Km and Miles.